apache/comdev-site/source/contributors/becomingacommitter.md

 Take criticism of the documentation as a challenge, rather than a personal criticism.

+As you learn about the project, consider yourself a tester of the documentation.
+If anything is unclear, propose a patch.

 # Review PRs and tickets
 Dig into unmerged PRs and outstanding tickets.
 Figure out how to navigate the process to get an old ticket resolved, or a PR merged.